 My air fryer has become one of my most used kitchen appliances.
 Not only is air frying a healthy way of cooking, it's also so convenient!
 An air fryer heats up quickly, cooks food really fast, and is easy to clean.

 I've been having fun developing a wide range of recipes to make in the air fryer.
 It's so versatile!
 I make everything from Quesadillas to Coconut Shrimp to Turkey Burgers and Beyond Burgers in my air fryer.
+I even use it to reheat leftover pizza!
 Check out my Air Fryer Recipe Collection.

 But sometimes when I'm too busy to cook from scratch, I'll take a little help from the grocery store.
 Convenience foods are especially handy when I've got hungry kids ready to eat!
 Fortunately there are a lot of healthy options out there these days.